vespakoen/dstore/docs/api.md

 FORMAT: 1A

-# node-projector
+# dstore
-Welcome to the API docs for node-projector.
+Welcome to the API docs for dstore.

 For your (and our) convenience, our API uses some of the same conventions as elasticsearch does.